But exposure notifications only work if you and the people around you turn them on. Yes, you!

 States can use this system to push out notification to your phone when their systems go live.
 (This requires you to have location services turned on, so your phone can tell where you are.)

-Do I need to download a separate coronavirus app?
+Do I need to download a separate app?

 That depends on where you live and what kind of phone you have.

-Most states have made their own exposure notification apps that walk you through the steps of turning on alerts and — should it be needed — entering in your own positive test result.
+Most states have made their own iPhone and Android apps that walk you through the steps of turning on alerts and — should it be needed — entering in your own positive test result.

 How do exposure notifications work?